-Career paths are no longer linear, but resumes still pretend they are.
+Career paths are no longer linear, and resume gaps in 2026 clearly reflect this shift, even though resumes still pretend they follow a straight path.

 In 2026, more candidates than ever have gaps in their employment history.
 Layoffs, contract work, caregiving, burnout recovery, failed startups, career pivots, and reskilling periods are common.
 Yet many job seekers still treat resume gaps as something to hide.